 The greatest wealth is to live content with little.
+Plato

 When it comes to ramen, I don’t think there is a person in modern history without a connection or memory to warm noodles in a bowl and the comfort & subsequent memories they bring.
 I mean is there?
 For me and my siblings growing up, Mr. Noodles were a major treat, since while inexpensive and easy to make, my folks weren’t exactly the ‘fast food’ types.
 But as most parents know, it is prudent to treat kids from time to time and so they did, even if it meant buying packages of cheap-as-borscht dry noodles that were laden with the salt & fake flavours from that little silver pouch, not to mention the MSG and whatever else goes into those iconic little packages of cheap & oh-so-tasty sustenance.
 Oh, Mr Noodles indeed.

-Fast forward to now, when I’m lucky enough to be able to frequent (as many other Vancouverites are) a cozy little corner in Chinatown where the noodle bowl reigns supreme (and supremely done too I might add) without a salt pack or crinkly yellow package in site.
+Fast forward to now, when I’m lucky enough to be able to frequent (as many other Vancouverites are) a cosy little corner in Chinatown where the noodle bowl reigns supreme (and supremely done too I might add) without a salt pack or crinkly yellow package in site.
 For those who haven’t been, Harvest Union is doing it all right, with hand-crafted bowls stuffed with all kinds of tasty, healthy surprises appealing to all eaters from vegan to those looking for meat options too.
-There is something for everyone at Harvest and it’s here that I’ve recently re-discovered the bowl of hot soothing broth that contains not only perfectly cooked noodles, but all the other possibilities that work together to make a meal worth waiting for.
+There is something for everyone at Harvest and it’s here that I’ve recently re-discovered the bowl of hot soothing broth that contains not only perfectly cooked noodles but all the other possibilities that work together to make a meal worth waiting for.

 It was after a working lunch there recently that I was inspired to finally create a noodle bowl of my own, having been teased by various recipes here and there in the blogosphere.
 I set out to test my ideas with a few requirements, starting with wanting a gluten-free option.
 I’d worked enough with rice noodles to know how easy to use and delicious they were, and they always leave me feeling content and just right (read: satisfied but not too full).
-Second, I wanted something that would be quick, without any extra cooking time, would use one pot only, and created truly minimal mess.
+Second, I wanted something that would be quick, without any extra cooking time, would use one pot only, and created a truly minimal mess.
 As you can see I kept it pretty simple.
 So simple in fact, that by using pre-made broth & soup, this meal will take you literally less than 10 minutes from start to the finished product.
 Of course, if you’ve got the time, the patience, and the produce, I’d suggest starting from scratch with this simple-as-can-be-squash soup and this homemade broth.

 Either way, I hope you enjoy this as much as I have been.
 In just as much time as it takes to boil that water for the instant stuff, you can have a fully nutritious meal that’ll hit the spot and keep you healthy, without sending your food budget sky-high either.
 No noodling around: this bowl is the real deal.